 - Bond prices rallied last week, again, and are testing downtrend resistance.
-For now bonds remain in a bearish channel, suggesting higher yields are still likely short-term.
+For now bonds remain in a bearish channel, suggesting higher yields (lower prices) are still likely short-term.

 - I suspect we are going to get some economic turmoil sooner, rather than later, which will lead to a correction in the equity markets and an uptick in bond prices.
-The weak employment and wages report last Friday suggested such may be coming.

 - Use lower bounds of the downtrend, and the 200-dma, to add to holdings currently.

 - Short-Term Positioning: Bullish

 - Last Week: Hold positions

 - o This Week: Hold positions

 - Stop-loss is moved up to \$132

 - Long-Term Positioning: Bullish